 Mobile banking first emerged in 1999 with basic services, such as balance inquiries, offered through SMS channels.
 However, the behavior of consumers was transformed during the COVID-19 pandemic, as millions of people worldwide worked from home during lockdowns.

-Today, consumers are demanding real-time access to financial services and their bank accounts, as well as hyper-personalized experiences that allow them to automate bill payments, set savings goals, invest, and budget, among other features.
+Today, consumers expect real-time access to financial services.
+They want hyper-personalized experiences that let them automate bill payments, set savings goals, invest, and budget, among other features.
+The demand for convenience and customization has never been higher.

 “The digital landscape is continuing to shift and evolve for banks and credit unions,” says Anthony Ianniciello, Q2’s vice president of product management.
 Consumers across all generations are asking for the same things: personalized experiences, increased security, and an increased use of AI.